Yinka0567/Model-Comparison/README.md

 ##### AUC (Area Under the Curve):
 - Naïve Bayes and Logistic Regression had the highest AUCs, demonstrating excellent class separation.
 - 	Random Forest performed well at higher sample sizes.
 - 	KNN was inconsistent.
-- 		Decision Tree had the lowest AUC and generalization ability.
+- Decision Tree had the lowest AUC and generalization ability

 #### Performance Trends Across Sample Sizes
 - Small Sample Sizes (n = 100):
   - Naïve Bayes and Logistic Regression were the most effective.
   - Random Forest and Decision Tree underperformed due to overfitting or variance.
- - 	KNN struggled due to the sparsity of neighbours in low data volumes.
+  - KNN struggled due to the sparsity of neighbours in low data volumes
-•	Medium Sample Sizes (n = 500–1000):
+- Medium Sample Sizes (n = 500–1000):
-o	All models showed improvement. o	Random Forest became more competitive. o	Logistic Regression and Naïve Bayes maintained consistent dominance.
+  - All models showed improvement.
+  - Random Forest became more competitive.
+  - Logistic Regression and Naïve Bayes maintained consistent dominance.
-•	Large Sample Sizes (n = 2000):
+- Large Sample Sizes (n = 2000):
-o	Model performances stabilized. o	Naïve Bayes and Logistic Regression remained the top performers. o	Random Forest approached similar performance but still trailed slightly. o	KNN improved modestly. o	Decision Tree continued to lag behind in every metric.
+  - Model performances stabilized.
+  - Naïve Bayes and Logistic Regression remained the top performers.
+  - Random Forest approached similar performance but still trailed slightly.
+  - KNN improved modestly.
+  - Decision Tree continued to lag behind in every metric.

-5.4 Conclusions
+## Conclusions
 Based on the results, the following conclusions can be drawn:
 1. Naïve Bayes and Logistic Regression are the most robust and consistent models across different sample sizes and evaluation metrics.
 Their simplicity and low variance make them highly suitable for both small and large datasets.
 2. Random Forest, while more complex, shows promise with larger datasets but may require more computational resources and tuning to match the performance of simpler models.